tins-dev/WorldGuardExtraFlagsPlus/README.md

 - New Flags **"entry-min-level"** & **"entry-max-level"** | Restrict region entry based on **Player (xp) level** or **PlaceholderAPI** values ✅
 - New **Configurable Messages** | Customize all plugin messages via `messages.yml` in WorldGuard folder ✅
 - New **Message Cooldown System** | Prevents message spam with configurable cooldown (default: 3 seconds) ✅
+- **Update Checker** | Automatically checks for updates from Spigot, GitHub, and Modrinth ✅
+- New Flag **"villager-trade"** | Control villager trading in regions ✅

 ## About

 WorldGuard allows protecting areas of land by the creation of regions which then can be customized further by applying special flags.
 WorldGuard provides an API that 3th party plugins can use to provide their own flags.

 This plugin adds extra flags to allow customizing regions even further.
-WorldGuard ExtraFlags Plus is extension to WorldGuard that adds 29 new flags listed below!
+WorldGuard ExtraFlags Plus is extension to WorldGuard that adds 30+ new flags listed below!

 teleport-on-entry & teleport-on-exit | Teleports the player to given location when player enters/exists the region command-on-entry & command-on-exit | Executes a command when player enters/exists the region (Use %username% for player username placeholder)!